saschapj/moviedb/README.md

 #How to test
 1. create an account at themoviedb.org.
 2. open the api and make any call (they give examples on the page)
-3. copy the options variable and paste it into the code where you find the comment //options here (Navbar.js/Home.js/MovieDetails.js)
+3. Inside the project, create a folder called Firebase inside src and inside there, create a file called Firebase-config.js /Firebase/Firebase-config
-4. Inside the project, create a folder called Firebase and inside there, create a file called Firebase-config.js /Firebase/Firebase-config
+4. create a firebase database called movies and copy the config from google into the file
-5. create a firebase database called movies and copy the config from google into the file
+5. create a folder called Api inside the src folder and add a file called Tmdb.js.
+Inside there, take the options variable from tmdb api (found in any api call using web) and export it as "tmdboption".
 6. install/run like any regular react app.

 planned refactoring: